Identifying Triggers of Emotional Eating for Women in Salt Lake City, Utah

 Online Therapy also means I work with clients all over the state of Utah including St. George, Cedar City, Provo, Logan, Salt Lake City, Heber City, and more.

-Therapy for emotional eating isn’t the only counseling service provided at this Utah Counseling Center.
-Other mental health services provided by Maple Canyon Therapy include eating disorder therapy, binge eating disorder treatment, EMDR therapy, anxiety therapy, counseling for college students, birth trauma therapy, and body image therapy.
+Therapy for emotional eating isn’t the only counseling service provided.
+Other mental health services provided by Maple Canyon Therapy include eating disorder therapy, binge eating disorder treatment, EMDR therapy, anxiety therapy, counseling for college students, birth trauma therapy, and body image therapy

 About the Author

-Ashlee Hunt LCSW is a licensed therapist and founder of Maple Canyon Therapy near Provo, Utah.
+Ashlee Hunt LCSW is a licensed therapist and founder of Maple Canyon Therapy serving clients in Salt Lake City and throughout the state of Utah.
 Ashlee has a bachelor's degree in family life and human development and a bachelor's degree in psychology both from Southern Utah University.
 She received her master's degree in social work from Utah State University.
 Ashlee has been working with women to help improve their relationship with food and their bodies since 2013.
 She works with women who have eating disorders, disordered eating, and emotional eating.